From the Royster Reporter to You

 We believe in a sovereign God.
 We are making it our top priority to be part of what the sovereign God is doing in Norfolk.
 Rejoice and do not worry!
 Everything we need to do that will be provided.

 Grace and peace, Brian.

-Royster Breakfast club april schedule
+Royster Breakfast club schedule for 2019

 hosted by james gregg at mom & pop’s family restaurant

 Every other Saturday, the Royster Breakfast Club meets at Mom & Pop’s Family Restaurant at 331 E Bayview Blvd here in Norfolk for good food and good conversation, starting at 7:30AM.
 Host James Gregg welcomes anyone to attend on the upcoming Saturday mornings: